LumenGNU/ManSearchProvider/README.md

 1. Open the overview (Super/Windows key)
 2. Start typing a command, e.g., `grep`, `vim`, `git`, `git clone` etc.
-3. See results from man pages
+3. See search results from all installed man pages
-4. Click on a result → opens the man page in terminal
+4. Click on a result to open the man page in the terminal

 ## Usage